Can HR and Payroll work together to alleviate Year End challenges?

 You could also think about what information and data your HR team could be best placed to provide you with.
 For example, ensuring that a live update of leavers, new starters, promotions, salary changes and those on maternity / paternity leave is communicated either monthly or quarterly could really save time on key financial reporting tasks at the point of Year End.

-The beginning of the financial year is also a great time to review the systems and tools that you use.
-Any paper-based or manual processes that are stressful or time-consuming could be replaced with faster digital alternatives.
+The beginning of the financial year is also a great time to review the HR systems and tools that you use.
+Any paper-based or manual processes that are stressful or time-consuming could be replaced with faster digital alternatives, such as cloud-based HR and payroll software.
 By keeping an open channel of communication with your HR team, you can successfully identify tasks and processes, whether manual or digital, that can be harmonised or aligned with your own, thus saving valuable time.

 So as you can see, Payroll Year End needn’t be stressful!
 With appropriate forward planning, communication and collaboration between HR and Payroll teams, painful Year End processing and reporting can become a thing of the past.